Activists throw maple syrup at Emily Carr painting at Vancouver art gallery protest

-A spokesman for the environmental group Stop Fracking Around says two activists splashed maple syrup on Carr’s painting “Stumps and Sky,” which is on display at the gallery.
+A spokesman for the environmental group Stop Fracking Around said two activists splashed maple syrup on Carr’s painting “Stumps and Sky,” which is on display at the gallery.

-He says the protesters are demanding an end to the Coastal Gaslink Pipeline project, currently under construction from Dawson Creek to Kitimat on B.C.’s north coast.
+He said the protesters are demanding an end to the Coastal Gaslink Pipeline project, currently under construction from Dawson Creek to Kitimat on B.C.’s north coast.

-Marshall says protesters are targeting works of art around the world because too little is being done to stop the deadly progress of human-caused climate change.
+Protesters are targeting works of art around the world because too little is being done to stop the deadly progress of human-caused climate change, Marshall said.

-The Vancouver Art Gallery or Vancouver Police Department were not immediately available for comment.

 This report by The Canadian Press was first published Nov.
 12, 2022.